ricardo-bennesby/mrai-pred/README.md

 # MRAI-pred Framework

-MRAI-pred, to the best of my knowledge, is the first hybrid framework endowed with a learning mechanism that integrates the SDN paradigm within interdomain routing domains to improve the interdomain routing convergence time.
+MRAI-pred, to the best of our knowledge, is the first hybrid framework endowed with a learning mechanism that integrates the SDN paradigm within interdomain routing domains to improve the interdomain routing convergence time.
 This is achieved by  employing the LSTM learning technique that allows the tuning of MRAI value aiming to reduce the convergence time according to learned patterns from collected BGP UPDATE features.

 ## Getting Started